tomjoht/documentation-theme-jekyll/doc_help_api.md

 {% endraw %}
 ```

 This code will loop through all pages in the tooltips collection and insert the id and body into key-value pairs for the JSON code.
-Here's an example of what that looks like after it's process by Jekyll in the site build: <a target="_blank" title="ToolTip Demo" href="{{ "/tooltips.json" | prepend: site.baseurl }}">Tooltips</a>.
+Here's an example of what that looks like after it's processed by Jekyll in the site build: <a target="_blank" title="ToolTip Demo" href="{{ "/tooltips.json" | prepend: site.baseurl }}">Tooltips</a>.

 {{tip}} Check out <a href="https://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml">Google's style guide for JSON</a>.
 These best practices can help you keep your JSON file valid.{{end}}

-Store this file in your root directory.
+Store this tooltips.json file in your root directory.
 You can add different fields depending on how you want the JSON to be structured.
 Here I just have to fields: `id` and `body`.
 And the JSON is looking just in the tooltips collection that I created.

 When you build your site, Jekyll will iterate through every page in your _tooltips folder and put the page id and body into this format.

 You could create different JSON files that specialize in different content.
 For example, suppose you have some getting started information.
 You could put that into a different JSON file.
-Using the same structure, you might add an `if` tag that checks whether the page has frontmatter that says "getting_started: true" or something.
+Using the same structure, you might add an `if` tag that checks whether the page has frontmatter that says `getting_started: true` or something.
 Or you could put it into a separate collection entirely (different from tooltips).

 By chunking up your JSON files, you can provide a quicker lookup, though I'm not sure how big the JSON file can be before you experience any latency with the jQuery lookup.